 “If they mix these personalities, they could sort of complement each other,’’ said Suh.

 The jays are a patriarchal society, with only males given portions of their parents’ territory to call their own.
 Females have to go far afield in search of mating prospects.
-Suh says they don’t mind moving in on other females’s territories.
+Suh says they don’t mind moving in on the territories of other females.

 “They have to look around for potential opportunities,’’ she said.
 “If there’s a territory where the female breeder is old or sick, and they see that the female might die soon, they’ll think: ‘Maybe I could come visit this territory more often.’ ’’